 Four Reasons Why e-Recycling is so Important for Businesses

-As we approach Earth Day 2019, many organizations are considering how they might want to acknowledge and celebrate their environmental initiatives.
+As we approach World Environment Day 2019, many organizations are considering how they might want to acknowledge and celebrate their environmental initiatives.
 The Earth Day Network for years has encouraged businesses and consumers to commit to acts of green, which involve making more sustainable choices, and they have currently reached 2.68 billion acts!
 These acts usually involve an event, making a pledge, organizing volunteer work, or even breaking a Guinness World Record (or maybe that was just Sims Recycling Solutions in 2012 and 2013).

 Whatever the initiative, every company plays a role in contributing to sustainable and circular economy initiatives with the goal of helping preserve our environment.
 This can even benefit corporations when they choose to present their efforts in corporate sustainability reports at the end of the year.